truyvietnam/minecraft-dx11-nuklear/README.md

 trolling minecraft dx11 fallback code with nuklear as gui

-It have broken mouse input and resize crash
+It have broken mouse input

 # Try to fix

 better mouse motion input (because I am calling mouse input begin in back buffer is really shit when your fps is low so)

-fix resize crash

 clean code